U.S. plan will not lure Lebanon into settling Palestinians: parliament speaker

 Any investment “at the expense of the Palestinian cause” will not find fertile ground in Lebanon, Berri said.

-The U.S. plan envisions spending more than half of the $50 billion in the Palestinian territories over 10 years while the rest would be split between Egypt, Lebanon and Jordan.

-The Trump administration hopes that wealthy Gulf states and nations in Europe and Asia, along with private investors, would foot much of the bill, Kushner told Reuters on Saturday.

-Reporting by Ellen Francis; Editing by Keith Weir and Susan Fenton
+Reporting by Ellen Francis; Editing by Susan Fenton and Louise Heavens